ballerkobe808/invest/README - 9 TAXES.txt

 My business can have a lot of expenses.
 If it far exceeds my profits, I can write them off as losses and claim those losses against my W2 income. - I can do this for 3 years before the IRS says no bueno, that is just a hobby, not a business.
 Don't make it too obvious - write off 20k with a \$100 profit.
 5-10k in losses is ok?

-### Forms
+### Tax Forms

-W-4 Employee asks you to fill this out - tells marital status etc - write down exemptions - determine how much to withhold
+W-4 Employer asks you to fill this out - tells marital status etc - write down exemptions - determine how much to withhold

+-Normal Income forms you file with the IRS-
 1040 - Normal income -
 Schedule A - Itemized deductions
 1040EZ - Normal income - no itemized deductsion (easy form) 1040A - Normal income - also student loans/iras?? (short form)

-W-2 - Employers file this - tells u how much your employer gave u 1099 - (DIV, MISC, INC, etc) - Income besides employer 1099 div - stock dividends
+-Report from Employer or Business to let you know how much you got- -Also you need to give out if you are an Employer/Business- W-2 - Employers file this - tells u how much your employer gave u 1099 - (DIV, MISC, INC, etc) - Income besides employer 1099 div - stock dividends
 1099 int - interest income
 1099 misc?
+1099 K - from AirBnB?
 1099 g - state tax return income/unemployment benefits

 1098 - Mortgage holders shows interest paid